How can you Change the Location of OST File in Outlook?

 3. Right-click on an empty area of the Registry Editor in the right-hand pane.
 Click on New & navigate to Expandable String Value.Navigate to Expandable String Value

-4. It will create a new Value.
-Add ForceOSTPath to the value and set the new default location in the Value Data box, under the Save OST option.
+4. Add ForceOSTPath to the Value name and set the new default location in the Value Data box.
 Press OK.Add ForceOSTPath to the value

 5. Restart MS Outlook after closing Registry Editor.
 A new OST file is automatically created in the default directory if you create a new Exchange account.